 Neonatal care at CHOP has been consistently ranked among the nation’s best by U.S. News & World Report.
 The number of patients we care for and the complexity of care we provide gives us experience that is unmatched in the region.
 With a commitment to research and educating the next generation of care providers, we are dedicated to improving outcomes and delivering the best possible clinical care to our unique patient population.

 Our team of physicians, nurse practitioners, psychologists, developmental specialists, therapists, and social workers is uniquely qualified to treat babies and children with serious conditions.
-Our program has served as a model of care for other facilities across the county who are looking for ways to improve the transition from hospital NICU to home.
+Our program has served as a model of care for other facilities across the country who are looking for ways to improve the transition from hospital NICU to home.

 A cornerstone of our approach is support for your family.
 We know caring for a medically complex child at home can be challenging — physically, emotionally and financially — and we can help you access services and resources to meet your family’s needs during the first years of your child’s life.